nanomsg/nng/docs/ref/api/http.md

 > [!NOTE]
 > Some HTTP headers have special semantics, such as the "Host", "Content-Length", and "Content-Type" headers.
 > This implementation may apply those semantics, in order to conform to the specifications for HTTP, such
-> as by guaranting that only a single instance of one of these headers is present.
+> as by guaranteeing that only a single instance of one of these headers is present.

 ### Retrieving Body Content